auth0/docs/articles/multifactor-authentication/duo/dev-guide.md

 ## Enabling Duo for MFA

-To turn on Duo for two-step verification, first visit the [Multifactor Auth](${manage_url}/#/guardian) page from the dashboard.
+To turn on Duo for two-step verification, first visit the [Multi-factor Auth](${manage_url}/#/guardian) page from the dashboard.
 Then click on the link to use a different provider.

 ![](/media/articles/mfa/change-provider.png)